 Stunning mountains, rugged landscapes, gothic castles and unspoilt wilderness – it's no wonder the Scottish film industry attracts some of the world's leading filmmakers and television producers.

-From action packed thrillers, rib-tickling comedies or boutique art house films, Scotland has been the setting for an eclectic range of productions.
-In short, this country has a thriving film and television scene which continues to place Scotland centre stage when it comes to the silver screen.
+From edge-of-your-seat thrillers and blockbuster action movies to rib-tickling comedies and boutique art house films, Scotland has been the setting for an eclectic range of productions.
+In short, we have a thriving film and television scene which continues to place Scotland centre stage when it comes to the silver screen.

 Scotland enjoys an enviable wealth of easily accessible filming locations situated a short drive from each other.
 From a base in Edinburgh and Glasgow, producers can choose from gritty modern urban scenes, to centuries-old castles to rural untouched wilderness.

 The abundance of quiet roads set in picturesque surroundings also make Scotland an attractive proposition to many car advertisers.
-And with the longest daylight hours in the UK (up to 18 hours of daylight in the summer months), there is the golden opportunity of more shooting hours per day.
+And with the longest daylight hours in the UK (up to 18 hours) in the summer months, there's the golden opportunity of more shooting hours per day.

 As a result of the versatility and accessibility of its filming locations, Scotland has provided the setting for a number of high profile films over the last few years including Fast and Furious, Cloud Atlas, The Dark Knight Rises and Bond movie, Skyfall.